 - A major level violation occurs when the infraction is a first violation that occurs on an assignment or activity that is a significant part of the course grade such as an exam or major paper.

 The sanction for a major academic integrity violation shall be an “F” in the course.
-When an academic integrity violation includes flagrant behavior or the student’s overall behavior or performance record is substandard, the faculty member shall refer the incident to the Office of Student Affairs for disciplinary action pursuant to the Student Code of Conduct.
-The Office of Student Affairs may also initiate disciplinary procedures against students with repeated academic integrity violations.
+When an academic integrity violation includes flagrant behavior or the student’s overall behavior or performance record is substandard, the faculty member shall refer the incident to the Center for Campus Life for disciplinary action pursuant to the Student Code of Conduct.
+The Center for Campus Life may also initiate disciplinary procedures against students with repeated academic integrity violations.

 Process for Violations